phts/time-tracker/README.md

 Also it assumes that you do not work at nights and do not turn off your PC.

+Before first run all dependencies should be installed:

+    bundle install

 ## Usage

 This script should be run during the whole session so it can be executed from *.profile* file or as a service.